rebelsky/csc207c/_labs/inheritance.md

 d.
 Read `Counter.java` in package `edu.grinnell.csc207.util` to make sure that you understand what `Counter` objects are expected to do.

 e.
-Open the lab on Gradescope.
+Open the lab on Gradescope; you should fill in answers as you go.

 Exercises
 ---------